-Note: The Department's Caseload modelling suggests that around 15 per cent of those who Commence in TtW as Group One Participants are likely to have sufficiently complex Non-vocational Barriers to justify additional time in Service.
+Note: The Department's Caseload modelling suggests that around 15 per cent of TtW Participants are likely to have sufficiently complex Non-vocational Barriers to justify additional time in Service.
 The Department will monitor the Provider's use of the ASA override function to ensure it is used in a way that is consistent with the policy intent.